 - The server sends a unique token to identify the user after the user sends login credentials to the server.

 - Allow users to access resources on an online system on without having to enter login credentials each visit

 - The reason for this is the token generated(by the server ) is shared between these resources

 - The token is valid only for a short period

 - After the period is elapsed, the token expires and a new token should be generated.

 - If the user logout the existing token is destroyed

-Single sign-on (SSO) is an authentication
+Single sign-on (SSO) authentication

 - Use one set of login credentials to authenticate a user for multiple applications.